Presence, or Polaroid Ghosts (Part 12)

 Winter Waves: Marguerite Duras And Trouville

-Marguerite Duras lived in the Hôtel des Roches Noires in Trouville on the Normandy coast for over thirty years, spending long periods of time there from 1963 to 1996.
-She would stare out of the window towards the horizon line or at least was photographed often staring out of the window towards the horizon line.
-Though undoubtedly here at all different seasons, the Trouville coast … Continue reading Winter Waves: Marguerite Duras And Trouville
+Marguerite Duras lived in a little flay in what was once the Hôtel des Roches Noires in Trouville on the Normandy coast for over thirty years.
+She spent long periods of time there from 1963 to 1996.
+She would stare out of the window towards the horizon line, or at least was photographed often staring out of the window towards the horizon line.
+Though undoubtedly … Continue reading Winter Waves: Marguerite Duras And Trouville

 Marcel Proust Turns Away

 “What the Photograph reproduces to infinity has occurred only once: the Photograph mechanically repeats what could never be repeated existentially.” – Roland Barthes Marcel Proust turns away.
-His head is facing straight to one side but is not quite distant either.
-It could be considered a picture in profile if not for the angle of his body, crumpled and unusually creating the illusion of multiple … Continue reading Marcel Proust Turns Away
+His head is straight but not quite obscured.
+It could be considered a picture in profile if not for the angle of his body, crumpled and creating the illusion of multiple positions.
+His hand weakly grips his lapel, … Continue reading Marcel Proust Turns Away

 2017 Review